Preparing Your Child for Proton Therapy

-CHOP oncologists consult with The Roberts Proton Therapy Center staff and schedule the child for a CT simulation.
-During the simulation, the child's body is positioned as it will be during treatment and scans are taken (CT and possibly MRI).
+CHOP oncologists consult with the Roberts Proton Therapy Center staff and schedule the child for a CT simulation.
+During the simulation, your child's body is positioned as it will be during treatment and scans are taken (CT and possibly MRI).

 Radiation oncologists use the data from the scans to develop a treatment plan by:

 - Defining the amount of tissue they need to treat